 What If I Don’t Have an Unlocked Phone?

 You have two options, buy a cheap unlocked burner phone before you leave, or read on.
 If you want to buy a good inexpensive cell phone I recommend an unlocked Motorola Moto G4 Play with 128 GB micro SD memory card.
-That’s what I use and it works well, plenty of space for everything.
+That’s what I use and it works well, plenty of space for maps, photos, video, apps, etc.

 Thanks for the Memory!